 1. On the Basis of Origin

-(a) Biotic Resources: These are obtained from biosphere and have life such as human beings, flora and fauna, fisheries, livestock etc.
+(a) Biotic Resources: These are obtained from the biosphere and have life, such as human beings, flora and fauna, fisheries, livestock etc.

 2. On the Basis of Exhaustibility

-(b) Non-Renewable Resources: The resources once consumed cannot be replaced are known as non-renewable resources.
-These resources take millions of years in their formation.
-Non-renewable resources are recyclable, such as metals, and non-recyclable.
+(b) Non-Renewable Resources: The resources that, once consumed, cannot be replaced are known as non-renewable resources.
+These resources take millions of years to form.
+Non-renewable resources are recyclable, such as metals and non-recyclable.
+Example - fuels.

 3. On the Basis of Ownership

 (a) Individual Resources: The resources owned privately by individuals are called Individual resources.
-For example: Plot, houses etc. owned by a person.
+For example, plots, houses, etc., owned by a person.

-(b) Community Owned Resources: The resources which are accessible to all the members of the community.
-For example: Public parks, picnic spots owned by a community.
+(b) Community Owned Resources: The resources that are accessible to all the members of the community.
+For example, Public parks and picnic spots owned by a community.

-(c) National Resources: The resources which come under nation are known as National Resources.
+(c) National Resources: The resources that come under the nation are known as National Resources.
 Technically, all the resources belong to the nation.

 4. On the Basis of the Status of Development

-(a) Potential Resources: Resources which are found in a region, but have not been utilized.
+(a) Potential Resources: Resources that are found in a region, but have not been utilized.

-(b) Developed Resources: Resources which are surveyed and their quality and quantity have been determined for utilization.
+(b) Developed Resources: Resources that are surveyed, and their quality and quantity have been determined for utilization.